Introduction goes here.

 35

-Letters of general attorney in England for one year for the same earl, setting out to the aforesaid place in the aforesaid service, nominating John de Barrow Barowe and Ralph de Walsham alternately.
+Letters of general attorney in England for one year for the same earl , going to the aforesaid place in the aforesaid service, nominating Barowe John de Barrow and Ralph de Walsham alternately.

 36

-Letters of general attorney in England for one year for Thomas de Cricklade Crikelad, who is setting out to Gascony in the king's service, in the company of John, earl of Pembroke, nominating Peter de Barton, clerk, and John de Olney Olneye alternately.
+Letters of general attorney in England for one year for Crikelad Thomas de Cricklade , who is setting out to Gascony in the king's service, in the company of John [Hastings], earl of Pembroke , nominating Peter de Barton, clerk , and Olneye John de Olney alternately.

 37

-16 April.
-London.
-Concerning the assignment of a king's chancellor in Aquitaine.
+16 April 1372 .
+London .
+Concerning the assignment of a king's chancellor in Aquitaine .

-Appointment during pleasure of the abbot of the monastery of Saint-Maixent-l’École St Maxencii in the diocese of Poitiers Pictaven' to be the king's chancellor in Aquitaine in all issues relating to the superiority and resort of parliament, with authority to represent the king in all matters, issue letters, both judicial and extra-judicial, of safe-keeping, grace, request, prohibition, execution and others as necessary or suitable under the king's seal assigned for this, appointing masters of requests, advocates of parliamentary causes, or defenders, proctors, notaries, sergeants and other ministers as required on the king's behalf, and removing and replacing those that are found inadequate as necessary, and doing anything necessary for the performance of this office, as if the king himself was present.
+Appointment during pleasure of the abbot of the St Maxencii monastery of Saint-Maixent in the Pictaven' diocese of Poitiers to be the king's chancellor in Aquitaine in all issues relating to the sovereignty and resort of parliament, with authority to represent the king in all matters, issue letters, both judicial and extra-judicial, of safe-keeping, grace, request, prohibition, execution and others as necessary or suitable under the king's seal assigned for this, appointing masters of requests, advocates of parliamentary causes, or defenders, proctors, notaries, serjeants and other ministers as required on the king's behalf, and removing and replacing those that are found inadequate as necessary, and doing anything necessary for the performance of this office, as if the king himself was present.
 1

 1.